Pete's Submitted Recipes«

 Thawing the bird completely is very important.
 Buy it 2-3 days ahead of time... even the ones marked as "never frozen" usually are a bit frozen in the middle.
 Brining will help with that.

 Make a cooking grate with celery and carrots.
-Put in oven breast side down and don't baste... (avoid opening the oven door as much as possible) It's done when the drumsticks easily separate from the rest of the bird and there's clear juices running out.
+Put in oven breast side down and don't baste... (avoid opening the oven door as much as possible) Rule of thumb is 325 for 15 minutes per pound.
+It's done when the wings or drumsticks easily separate from the rest of the bird and there's clear juices running out.
 Mmmm...golden turkey.

 Submitted by: Pete on November 26, 2013, 9:43 pm